-PhD Student in the Department of Systems Design Engineering at the University of Waterloo
+PhD Candidate in the Department of Systems Design Engineering at the University of Waterloo

 • PhD in Biomedical Engineering, University of Waterloo

-• Laschowski B, Razavian RS, and McPhee J. (2019).
-Biomechanical Modelling of Sitting Down for Designing Wearable Robotic Devices with Energy Regeneration.
-ASME Journal of Biomechanical Engineering (In Preparation).
+• Laschowski B, Razavian RS, and McPhee J. (2020).
+Simulation of Stand-to-Sit Biomechanics for Designing Lower-Limb Exoskeletons and Prostheses with Energy Regeneration.
+ASME Journal of Medical Devices.
+Under Review.

 • Laschowski B, McNally W, McPhee J, and Wong A. (2019).
 Preliminary Design of an Environment Recognition System for Controlling Robotic Lower-Limb Prostheses and Exoskeletons.
 IEEE International Conference on Rehabilitation Robotics, pp. 868-873.
 DOI: 10.1109/ICORR.2019.8779540.